isabelc/quick-business-website/readme.txt

 == Changelog ==

+= 1.3.5 =
+* New: Testimonials widget works on multisite now.
+* New: added link to Instruction Guides in readme and on Support tab of options panel.
+* Bug fix: priority logic for grabbing contact form delivery email was off.
+* Bug fix: 1 Smartest Reviews microdata declaration was broken.
+* Bug fix: metabox class was causing conflict with some plugins, which in some cases would break the image uploader for inserting media into posts.
+* Tweak: removed uneeded colopicker CSS and JS and datepicker.css
+* Tweak: new donate link.
+* Tweak: removed padding from Feat.
+Announcements widget title.
+* Updated js/ajaxupload.php
+* Updated helper text for 'Disable News Icon' option.

 = 1.3.4 =
 * Update: compatible with WP 3.6

 = 1.3.3 =
-* Fixed - typo on displayed text.
+* Fixed: typo on displayed text.
-* Fixed - 2 strings left unlocalized on last update
+* Fixed: 2 strings left unlocalized on last update
-* Tweak - Added support links to readme.
+* Tweak: Added support links to readme.
-* Removed - uneeded file in order to minify: js/ui.datepicker.js.
+* Removed: uneeded file in order to minify: ui.datepicker.js.

 = 1.3.2 =
 * New - added sort order for staff, effecting on staff archive and widget.